 Economy driven by substantial petroleum resources, which in recent years have accounted for 50% of the country's export earnings and one-fourth of public sector revenues.
-The country’s strategic location has attracted twenty-first century investors and businessmen to the country.
+The country’s strategic location continues to attract investors and businessmen to the country.
 Ecuador now has the U.S. dollar as its official currency.
 It is the world’s largest banana producer.

 - Key Industries: